Touched by Heaven

 At another point during that first walk with Touched by Heaven, I was walking along the beach when I heard a reference to taking up your cross.
 At that very moment about 20 – 30 feet away from me was a sun bleached piece of driftwood.
 It wasn’t a cross, but was very conspicuously the only piece of driftwood on the entire beach that I could see, and it was just a few yards away from me.
 It was a relatively long and straight piece of wood, maybe about 50 inches long.
 It wasn’t thick enough or heavy enough to be a great walking stick or to form a sturdy cross, but I still felt drawn to pick it up and carry it home.
 It has since become a symbolic “coincidence” cross for me that I keep as a visual reminder near my front door.

-It was in one of the other early episodes, I forget which one, that I finally made the connection of why the name of the host of Touched by Heaven sounded so distantly familiar.
-Blind Faith Live, like Touched by Heaven, was a podcast hosted by Philip Keller, better known by his radio name: Trapper Jack.
+It was while listening to one of the other early podcast episodes, I forget which one, that I finally made the connection of why the name of the host of Touched by Heaven sounded so distantly familiar.
+Blind Faith Live, like Touched by Heaven, was a podcast hosted by Philip Keller, better known by his radio personality name: Trapper Jack.
 Remember him?
-He was the guy I had never heard of prior to (or since) 2007 when my friend so enthusiastically plugged the work of Dr. Nemeh.
+He was the guy I had never heard of prior to (or since) 2007 when my friend so enthusiastically plugged the healing power of Dr. Nemeh.
 The Blind Faith Live podcast (with the tagline Real People.
 Real Miracles.) followed Trapper Jack’s interviews with hundreds of people who had experienced Dr. Nemeh’s faith healings.

 The man whose new faith filled podcast I’d found by “coincidence and chance” a few months earlier after being roused from my sleep was the same man my friend enthusiastically referred to 13 years ago as a passionate proponent of Dr. Nemeh.